B-Eckert/Forbidden-Knowledge-Legends/README.md

 - You will need to sacrifice two of these brothers to ascend to lichdom.
 - When you become a lich, you gain access to a spell called "Chill Touch" that deals damage based on your health, resolve and initiative and acts as either a ranged attack or a melee attack depending on which is higher.
 - The donkey check has been standardized.
+### Version: 1.1.1
+- There is now the Necrotic Scythe perk, which allows you to maximize the potential of using a scythe.
+When holding a scythe, you add a portion of your Initiative, Resolve and Health stats to the damage, gain more armor penetration and armor damage, and every kill reduces the fatigue cost of necromancy skills.
+Even more kills reduce the AP cost of necromancy skills.
+You spend kills to gain these benefits.
+Minor Changes:
+- Chill Touch has been buffed.
+- Base legends Horrify isn't that great so its been removed from the necromancer tree.
+Bugfixes:
+- Patched Lich so that Chill Touch no longer deletes your melee attack stat.
+- Fixed women crashing things